ttakasawa/iOS-GoodCodeExerciseSample/README.md

 ```

 One of the functions here, fetchFirebase, is solely responsible for communicating with real time database.
-Clever use of endpoint allows fetchFirebase to stay absctract, so it can be reused over and over.
-The description for FirebaseEndpoints is in the later subsection.
+A clever use of endpoints allows fetchFirebase to stay absctract, so it can be re-used over and over.

+* The description for endpoint is in the next subsection.

 ##### fetchFirebase
-This function is an abstract function which can be used for any calls to firebase.
-Variables that needs to be changed based on each network calls can be switched using endpoints.
-Furthermore, it only returns generic type variable that is gurenteed to be decodable.
-In this example, it is responsibility of UserNetwork to convert thie generic type variable to UserData variable.
+This function is an abstract function which should be used for any calls to real time database.
+Variables that need to be changed based on network calls should be injected as an endpoint.
+In addition, this function only returns generic type variable that is gurenteed to be decodable.
+Therefore, it is responsibility of interfaces to convert from generic type variable to concrete type that app uses.

 ###### Path
-path can be created by combining variable realtimeRef protocol and path of endpoint. realtimeRef is a variable of NetworkManager and fixed for all kinds of call.
-Endpoint is injected to function every time the network call is made, which can be unique for every calls.
+path can be created by combining realtimeRef variable (declared in NetworkManager) and path of endpoint.
+The variable, realtimeRef, is fixed for all kinds of call.
+On the other hand, path is a variable of FirebaseEndpoints, which is injected to this function every time the network call is made.
+Of course, this endpoint should be unique for every calls.
 ```
 var realtimeRef: DatabaseReference!